Journalit

 Related pages

-Use Layout Builder to build the actual templates and see the broader workflow in Review System.
+Use Layout Builder to build the actual layouts and see the broader workflow in Review System.

-The Customisation tab is where Journalit becomes specific to your own trading language.
+Customisation settings are where Journalit becomes specific to your own trading language.

 Option Libraries